Super-Gaussian Decay of Exponentials: A Sufficient Condition: Introduction

 In the finite-dimensional setting the natural integral measure would be the Lebesgue measure for which it is clear that the corresponding integral is finite if and only if $p$ is equivalent to the Euclidean norm.
 In that case one can majorise $q$ by a multiple of the Euclidean norm and retain the finiteness of the integral.
 However, since we ask for arbitrary $\alpha > 0$ there is no loss of generality by absorbing a Gaussian density $\exp \left[ - \left \Vert x \right \Vert^2 / 2 \right]$ into the measure, thereby making it Gaussian.
 Hence, our question provides a natural generalisation from finite dimensional vector spaces to arbitrary locally convex spaces.

 Using basic properties in the theory of absolutely summing operators \cite{src:Pietsch:AbsSummingHilbertSchmidtAndPrenuclear,src:Pietsch:pSummingMeasureCharacterisation}, we find simple sufficient conditions that turn out to be especially applicable to Gaussian measures on nuclear spaces.
-The most fundamental requirement will be that $p = 0$ has to imply $q = 0$ on a large enough completion of the Cameron-Martin space of $\mu$.
+The most fundamental requirement will be that $p = 0$ has to imply $q = 0$ on a large enough completion of the Cameron--Martin space of $\mu$.
 Assuming this, we may then bound \eqref{eq:theIntegral} by integrals against finite-dimensional projections of $\mu$.
-These projected integrals are uniformly bounded provided that the inclusion map from the Cameron-Martin space to the aforementioned completion satisfies a summability property.
-We will also demonstrate that a yet slightly stronger requirement on the inclusion map guarantees the existence of an orthonormal basis of the Cameron-Martin space for which the finite-dimensional approximations in fact converge to \eqref{eq:theIntegral}.
+These projected integrals are uniformly bounded provided that the inclusion map from the Cameron--Martin space to the aforementioned completion satisfies a summability property.
+We will also demonstrate that a yet slightly stronger requirement on the inclusion map guarantees the existence of an orthonormal basis of the Cameron--Martin space for which the finite-dimensional approximations in fact converge to \eqref{eq:theIntegral}.
 Again, this turns out to be especially applicable to nuclear spaces.

-It has been observed in the development of $\gamma$-Radonifying operators that the absolutely 2-summing operators act well in combination with Gaussian measures \cite{LindePietsch.1974}.
-Hence, it is natural to find an application here.
-Especially, the $\gamma$-Radonifying property of 2-summing operators allows us to prove our result in very high generality, namely, for $\mu$-measurable seminorms on arbitrary locally convex spaces.

-Whereas the main results of this article are formulated in full generality in \cref{mainthm,thm:FiniteDimensionalConvergence}, let us present two important corollaries in this introduction. \begin{theorem} Let $\mu$ be a centred Radon Gaussian probability measure on a nuclear space $X$, $p$ and $q$ continuous seminorms on $X$ with the property that the natural map $\iota_{p+q}^p : X_{p+q} \to X_p$ is injective.
-Then, for all $\alpha, \varepsilon > 0$, we have

-\end{theorem} We can also construct an approximating sequence for the value of the integral.
-While the construction in \cref{cor:uniformint-nuclear} is more explicit, let us summarize the result for nuclear spaces here as well. \begin{theorem} In the situation of \cref{introthm}, there exists a basis $(e_n)$ of the closure of $X^*$ in $L^2(\mu)$ and a possibly finite sequence $(f_n)\subseteq X$ such that